 Patients will visit Dieli-Conwright’s research lab, the Integrative Center for Oncology Research in Exercise, where researchers will test their physical functionality; body composition; and blood biomarkers associated with diabetes, heart disease, inflammation and obesity.

-Dieli-Conwright hopes that by better understanding how colorectal cancer, its treatment and associated lifestyle modifications, this study could lead researchers to be able to create targeted, individualized interventions to not only decrease any negative side effects associated with treatment but also improve this group’s survivorship.
+Dieli-Conwright hopes that by better understanding how colorectal cancer, its treatment and associated lifestyle modifications affect this population that this study could lead researchers to be able to create targeted, individualized interventions to not only decrease any negative side effects associated with treatment but also improve this group’s survivorship.

 “Improving survivorship in this young population can have profound health benefits that may extend survival and enhance quality of life,” Dieli-Conwright says.
 “This truly speaks to why we do what we do as researchers- to positively change the lives’ of the patients.